zanuka/leaderport-core-ui/README.md

 - **Dependency Injection**: Structuring the application for better testability and modularity.

 ### Detailed Back-end Guides
-- design, architecture, and implementation examples can be found in [Back-end Details](DETAILS_BACKEND.md)
+- design, architecture, and implementation examples can be found in [Back-end Details](./docs/backend-details.md)
-- detailed info on back-end infrastructure setup is located in our [Back-end Setup Guide](SETUP_BACKEND.md)
+- detailed info on back-end infrastructure setup is located in our [Back-end Setup Guide](./docs/backend-setup.md)

 ## Tech Stack Details
-General overview of the basic stack, more details will emerge in time...

 - Front-end Stack:
-  - Vue 3
+  - Vue 3 with Composition API
   - TypeScript
+  - TanStack Suite:
-  - Pinia (for state management)
+    - Query (for data management)
+    - Table (for leaderboard display)
+    - Form (for type-safe forms)
+    - Router (for routing)
   - Vite (for build tooling)
 - Back-end Stack:
-  - Go
-  - Huma (for API development)
+  - Hono (for API and SSR)
+  - Bun (for runtime)
+  - TypeScript
+  - Drizzle ORM (for database operations)
 - Database:
   - Valkey (AWS's Redis fork)
 - Cloud Infrastructure: